What we stand for

 - Collecting voluntary demographic data for all in-person course participants, along lines of: Age, race/ethnicity, gender, and sexual orientation — as well as open-ended responses on any other identities important to the person.

-We are updating our branding, website, marketing materials, and all other aspects of our participant experience, so that people of color — and people from all backgrounds — know they are welcomed, supported, and empowered.
+We are updating our branding, website, visuals, marketing materials, course content, and all other aspects of our student experience, to ensure they welcome and speak to people from all walks of life.

-Up until 2016, our enrollment followed a primarily word-of-mouth model, leading to a majority of referrals being generated in predominantly white communities.
-We are now building lasting relationships and supporting leadership among diverse communities, so that our demographics begin to reflect those communities.
+Up until 2016, our enrollment primarily followed a word-of-mouth model, leading to a majority of referrals being generated in heterogenous communities.
+We are now in the important process of actively building even more authentic relationships and partnering with diverse communities.

 4) Get support from our community and beyond.

-We are a “work in progress” and would love your partnership.
+We would love your partnership.
 Specific ways you can help include:

-1) Invite and actively support people of color to participate.
+1) Actively invite and support people from all walks of life to participate.